Skip to content Skip to footer

 • Attendance is free of charge.
 No registration fees apply.

 Notification of acceptance will be sent within 45 days after the final submission deadline.
-Once the selection results are announced, participants may request an official certificate of participation by contacting info@digicommons.org.
+Participants needing proof of acceptance for administrative or funding purposes may request an official acceptance certificate through the submission form.

 Following the conclusion of the conference, a proceedings publication is planned to document and disseminate selected contributions.